 Now you can install more programs without having to restart the computer again.

 Notes on installing S7 Technology

-If a value is entered here, delete it.
-Restart your computer and then try the installation again.
+If a value is after a reboot still entered here, delete it.
+Restart your computer again and then start the installation again.

 Note for HP Notebooks